iamvibhorsingh/ServerSherpa/README.md

 ## 🎉 And That's It!

 You're all set to create amazing tours for your server!
-If you have questions or need help, please contact your bot provider.
+If you have questions or need help, please first try whatever chatbot you have access to instead of contacting me.
+This was just a fun project for me.

 Happy touring! 🚶‍♂️